 The Jabra Elite 75t Truly Wireless are better headphones than the Sony WF-XB700 Truly Wireless.
-Both headphones have a decently neutral sound with an extra punch in the bass range.
-However, the Jabra are more comfortable and more stable in the ear, and they also have a better build quality.
+The Jabra are more comfortable and more stable in the ear, and they also have a better build quality.
 Thanks to their companion app and graphic EQ, you can easily customize the sound to your liking, unlike the Sony.
+They also have an active noise cancelling feature, which helps them isolate more noise.
 On the other hand, the Sony last longer off of a single charge, but the Jabra's case comes with more charges built-in.
-The Sony do a slightly better job passively isolating noise, which may be preferred by listeners who want to use their headphones in an office setting.

 The Samsung Galaxy Buds+ Truly Wireless are better overall headphones than the Sony WF-XB700 Truly Wireless.
 The Samsung are more comfortable and have a more stable fit, and they also have longer battery life.
 Out-of-the-box, their sound profile is more neutral and better-balanced, though some listeners may prefer the bass-heavy sound of the Sony.
 Thanks to their companion app and EQ presets, the Samsung offer more customization options.
 The Sony have less intuitive-to-use controls but they offer volume control, which the Samsung lack.
 The Sony are also better at passively isolating background noise, and they leak less audio.